 Scope of the WCSC

 The WC SC manages the operation of Wireless Interim meetings and provides a venue for the joint treasury of the wireless groups to meet and solicit input from non-joint treasury groups.
+It also provides a forum for the leadership of the 802 Wireless Groups to discuss matters of mutual interestand formulate positions/recommendations as appropriate.

 Purpose

-The WCSC was established during closing the July 2014 IEEE 802 plenary meeting as an activity that (according to the language in [rules3]) is an “Other subgroup” that “Assists the Sponsor”.
-In this case, it assists the sponsor by managing the operation of Wireless Interim meetings.
+The WCSC was established during the closing EC meeting of the July 2014 IEEE 802 Plenary Session as an activity that (according to the language in the 802 Operations Mannual) is an “Other subgroup” that “Assists the Sponsor”.
+In this case, it assists the sponsor by managing the operation of Wireless Interim meetings and acting as a Wireless Group expert resource as needed.

 Meetings

-The WC SC shall meet at least once per Wireless Interim session, 802 Plenary session and 802 Interim meeting.
+The WC SC shall meet at least once per 802 Wireless Interim session, 802 Plenary session and 802 Interim meeting.
+Meetings shall be announced at least 30 days in advance

-It shall make any necessary decisions related to the operation of the current and future Wireless Interim meeting(s).

-The WC SC shall provide a venue for the joint treasury of the wireless groups to meet.
+The WC SC shall provide a venue for the Executive Committee of the joint treasury of the wireless groups to meet.
+The Executive Committee shall make any necessary decisions related to the operation of the current and future Wireless Interim meeting(s).
+It may consider input from the WCSC

 Documentation

-The WCSC shall post agendas and minutes of its meetings meeting the rules in [rules3].
+The WCSC shall post agendas and minutes of its meetings.

 Delegation of decisions to Joint Treasury subcommittee

-All decisions related to or affecting the Joint Treasury shall be delegated to the Joint Treasury subcommittee.
+All decisions related to or affecting the Joint Treasury shall be delegated to the Executive Committee of the Joint Treasury.
 Examples of such decisions include approval to spend funds and venue selection.

 Officers and Membership